FreeCAD/FreeCAD-Enhancement-Proposals/FEPs/FEP-0010-variant-parts/README.md

    some cases.

-Property intercepts allows us to act at a very low level of property access, ensuring that variant parts is supported by FreeCAD's core and avoiding full copies that require complex administration.
+Property intercepts allows us to act at a very low level of property access, ensuring that variant parts are supported by FreeCAD's core and avoiding full copies that require complex administration.

 Subtree-based variants allow users to access the full subtree of the variants.